-We need to keep in mind that all these studies are solely conducted with a preconceived notion that only wife is the victim and the husband the abuser, so no matter whether the researchers take up gender neutral definition of the issue, they eventually end up in same conclusion.
+We need to keep in mind that all these studies are solely conducted with a preconceived notion that only wife is the victim and the husband the abuser, so no matter whether the researchers take up the gender-neutral definition of the issue, they eventually end up in the same conclusion.
 Like the data presented above that shows the data collected in one’s lifetime and hence doesn’t represent anything to portray the real problem of domestic violence in India.

 In 2011, the UN report on women (full report can be viewed on http://unstats.un.org/unsd/demographic/products/Worldswomen/WW_full%20report_color.pdf ) conducted a study on violence against women, on different parameters.
 But here too, it was considered that only women are subjected to violence and the percentage was measured from a sample group.
 This study never tried to capture domestic violence data as such.

-The chart shown in this report Fig. 6.1 and 6.2 (Proportion of women experiencing physical violence (irrespective of the perpetrator) at least once in their lifetime and in the last 12 months, 1995–2006 (latest available)) on pg.
-131 of the report shows 20% of ever married women experienced violence.
+The chart is shown in this report Fig. 6.1 and 6.2 (Proportion of women experiencing physical violence (irrespective of the perpetrator) at least once in their lifetime and in the last 12 months, 1995–2006 (latest available)) on pg.
+131 of the report shows 20% of ever-married women experienced violence.
 So this data again includes violence happened against a woman in her lifetime and can’t be considered as a frequent problem.
-Similarly this data completely ignores the violence faced by men.
+Similarly, this data completely ignores the violence faced by men.

-Many international experts has commented on this report have observed that UN is ignoring the mutual nature of this violence and hence the problem will not be resolved this way – (http://www.mediaradar.org/un_violence_report_dv_quotes.php)
+Many international experts have commented on this report have observed that UN is ignoring the mutual nature of this violence and hence the problem will not be resolved this way – (http://www.mediaradar.org/un_violence_report_dv_quotes.php)

 Few comments are mentioned below –